 - 1. A population of wapiti summering on Mirror Plateau, Yellowstone National Park, was investigated in aspects of movement and social behaviour.
 The summer range of Mirror wapiti extended from Amethyst Mountain to Pelican Valley.
 From 1963-69, a minimum of 45 percent of the Mirror cows and 25 percent of the Mirror bulls returned two or more summers to specific drainages on Mirror Plateau.
 Twenty-four marked wapiti were observed on Mirror 4-5 summers indicating extended traditional use of a summer range by at least some wapiti. - 2.
 During August, Mirror wapiti shifted east and north on the Plateau from mid-summer locations to breeding areas.
 Those wapiti which summered on northern Mirror were not observed during the breeding period.
-Twelve marked wapiti were found on northern Mirror during 2-3 breeding periods suggesting traditional use of a breeding area by some animals. - Herd segment that summers on the east side of Yellowstone Lake uses one of the routes as do some Mirror wapiti, but the two summer populations do not appear to mix on summer range.
+Twelve marked wapiti were found on northern Mirror during 2-3 breeding periods suggesting traditional use of a breeding area by some animals. - 3.
+Four spring and fall migratory routes were recognized.
+The Northern Herd segment that summers on the east side of Yellowstone Lake uses one of the routes as do some Mirror wapiti, but the two summer populations do not appear to mix on summer range.
 Mirror wapiti are individualistic in their use of the routes.
 Some may use the same route each fall, spring, or both fall and spring. - 4.
 The early spring and precalving distributions of Mirror wapiti were similar to that in winter.
 Most of the females were found in three general calving areas-Hellroaring Slopes, Crystal-Amethyst Creeks, and Specimen Ridge.
 Eleven Mirror cows calved in the same general calving area in 2-3 years suggesting habitual use of calving areas.
 Some Mirror cows spent the entire spring and calving periods on Hellroaring Slopes or the Lamar Valley and migrated with their calves to Mirror in late June.
 Other cows moved in May from Hellroaring to Crystal-Amethyst creeks to calve, then migrated to Mirror in late June.

-- 5. Aggregate ranges of nine Mirror females varied from 135 to 323 $\rm km^2$ according to the extent of winter range movements and shifts in seasonal ranges from year to year.
-Three Mirror wapiti had summer ranges of 36-44 $\rm km^2$ which did not overlap.
-The 1968 winter range (62 $\rm km^2$) of a radio-tracked cow was only half the size of that of another wapiti that had different winter ranges in 1964 and 1967 (132 $\rm km^2$). - Mirror were not seen together again until the following breeding period or winter.
+- 5. Aggregate ranges of nine Mirror females varied from 135 to 323 km 2 according to the extent of winter range movements and shifts in seasonal ranges from year to year.
+Three Mirror wapiti had summer ranges of 36-44 km 2 which did not overlap.
+The 1968 winter range (62 km 2) of a radio-tracked cow was only half the size of that of another wapiti that had different winter ranges in 1964 and 1967 (132 km 2). - 6.
+Although the same cows returned to the same specific area of summer range, they seldom remained together in the same group for more than 1-5 days.
+Usually a pair of cows observed together once on Mirror were not seen together again until the following breeding period or winter.
 Social bonds between specific pairs of adult wapiti were not apparent.
 Cows and calves of family units trapped, marked and released at Little Buffalo Trap were rarely observed together when both were adults.
 Statistically, some Mirror wapiti associated less frequently than by chance alone.
 Few significant associations of Mirror wapiti were found on seasonal or aggregate ranges. - 7.
 Groups containing Mirror wapiti were dynamic; individuals and family units entered and left groups daily.
 Mirror wapiti did not frequent the same harem or associate with the same marked individuals during the same period in successive years although they were observed in the same general area each year.
 Individuals and family units apparently migrated by moving from group to group along the particular routes traversed.
 Those groups which did appear to move to the Plateau from the calving area as a static band contained marked cows which were never observed together on spring range.